chihyi-lin/Emotion-Classification/Progress Report Wiki.md

 ## Plans for next week (fill at the end of each work week)
 * Improve current implementation and plan more advanced approach
-* * Add bias and learning rate of the current model
-* Brainstorm on next-steps, i.e. questions that we would like to ask/discuss: 1)what does error analysis refer to?
-2)our current ideas of research questions: optimisation of the model with e.g. gradiant descent, SVM, MIRA
-* Further literature review on the topic

 # Session 3: 2022-05-02